On semibounded expansions of ordered groups: Introduction

 We now collect some definitions and state our results.
 We assume familiarity with the basics of o-minimality, as they can be found, for example, in \cite{VDD1}.
 A standard reference for semibounded o-minimal structures is \cite{ed-sbd}.
 The following definition extends the usual notion of a semibounded structure to a general (not necessarily o-minimal) setting.

 \begin{defn} Let $\cal M = \la M, <, +, \dots\ra$ be an expansion of an ordered group.
-We call $\cal M$ \emph{semibounded} if there is no definable field whose domain is the whole $M$. \end{defn}
+We call $\cal M$ \emph{semibounded} if there is no definable ordered field with domain $M$ whose order agrees with $<$. \end{defn}

-There are a number of statements that could be adopted as definitions of a semibounded structure and which are known to be equivalent in the o-minimal setting (see \cite[Fact 1.6]{ed-sbd}).
-For example, one can require that there are no definable \emph{poles} (that is, definable bijections between bounded and unbounded sets), or that every definable set is definable in the reduct generated by all bounded definable sets.
+There is a number of statements that could be adopted as definitions of a semibounded structure \cal M and which are known to be equivalent in the o-minimal setting (see \cite[Fact 1.6]{ed-sbd}).
+For example, one could require that there are no definable \emph{poles} (that is, definable bijections between bounded and unbounded sets), or that \cal M is an expansion of $\la M, <, +\ra$ by bounded sets.
 The latter statement is in fact the key definition in \cite{bel}.
 The equivalence of (suitable versions of) these statements in a general setting appears to be an open question.
-Our choice of Definition \ref{def-sbd} in the current setting is due to the fact that it is a priori the weakest one (see more in Section \ref{sec-sbd} below).
-The main focus of the current work is to establish under this assumption our results \ref{main1} - \ref{main2} below.
+Our choice of Definition \ref{def-sbd} in the current setting is due to the fact that it provides a priori the weakest notion (see relevant questions in Section \ref{sec-sbdqns} below).
+The main focus of the current work is to establish in this setting our results \ref{main1} - \ref{main2} below.

-In \cite{es}, we introduced certain tameness properties for expansions of real closed fields, and here we extend them to a more general setting.
-Recall that an ordered structure is called \emph{definably complete} if every bounded definable subset of its universe has a supremum.
+In \cite{es}, we introduced certain tameness properties for expansions of real closed fields, and here we extend them to the setting of expansions of ordered groups (Definitions \ref{def-DP}-\ref{def-dim}).
+Recall that an ordered structure \cal R is called \emph{definably complete} if every bounded definable subset of its universe has a supremum.
 For any set $X\sub R^n$, we define its \emph{dimension} as the maximum $k$ such that some projection of $X$ to $k$ coordinates has non-empty interior.\\

 \textbf{For the rest of this paper, and unless stated otherwise, we fix an o-minimal expansion $\cal R=\la R, <, +, \dots\ra$ of an ordered group, and a definably complete expansion $\WR=\la \cal R, \dots\ra$ of $\cal R$.
-By `definable' (respectively, \cal R-definable), we mean definable in $\WR$ (respectively, in \cal R), with parameters.
+By $\cal L$ we denote the language of $\cal R$.
+By `definable' (respectively, \cal L-definable), we mean definable in $\WR$ (respectively, in \cal R), with parameters.
 By $P$ we denote a subset of $R$ of dimension $0$.}\\